 Aside from teaching Americans with Thai partners, I have been teaching many Thai-Americans over the years.
 Here is a review from my Thai heritage student, Anna.

 “I had always wanted to take Thai to connect with my roots in Thailand but I kept putting it off because I thought my schedule couldn’t fit it.
 I finally decided to do some research and I found Titcha.
 To my delight I found she made learning Thai not only a convenient and smooth process but also a fun experience that I look forward to every week.
 Whenever I have a conflict and need to rearrange my week Titcha has always been understanding and flexible.
 I feel that I have made significant progress in a short span of time and it is all thanks to her.”

-Thank you for stopping by.
+Thank you for stopping by!

-- Time frame: travel plan in three months? crash course? long term goal to reconnect with distant Thai relatives?
+- Time frame: travel plan in three months? crash course? a long term goal to reconnect with distant Thai relatives?

-Thank you for reading this message ka.
+Thank you for reading this message.

 Thai Graffiti artist: Alex Face